EU Taxonomy

 The developed framework affects a number of economic activities within the EU, among other things there are criteria for activities in the construction and maintenance of buildings that set requirements for the building materials to be used.
 Criteria for building materials and building elements are described in technical review criteria.
 For building materials and hazardous substances, the so-called Do no significant harm (DNSH) criteria in Appendix C within the taxonomy are central and decisively influence the work done in the various assessment systems.

-How the industry works?
+How the industry is working with the taxonomy?

 In the fall of 2022, the assessment companies started a collaborative group that grew to include actors from the entire industry.
 Today, the group is part of Byggföretagen's taxonomy network.
 The following organizations are included:

-• Assessment companies - BASTA, Byggvarubedomningen & SundaHus
+- Assessment companies - BASTA, Byggvarubedomningen & SundaHus

-• Certification body - The Nordic Swan, SGBC
+- Certification body - The Nordic Swan, SGBC

-• Construction companies - Byggföretagen, Fabege, NCC, PEAB, Serneke, Skanska, Sweden's public utility, Veidekke, etc.
+- Construction companies - Byggföretagen, Fabege, NCC, PEAB, Serneke, Skanska, Sweden's public utility, Veidekke, etc.

-• Material manufacturers - Byggmaterialindustriern/KTF, VVS Fabrikarterna
+- Material manufacturers - Byggmaterialindustriern/KTF, VVS Fabrikarterna

 The goal of the collaboration is to find a common approach to the taxonomy with a focus on hazardous substances in building materials.
 We want to make sure of a solution that works on the Swedish market and that gives both manufacturers/suppliers and the person who is going to buy a product reliable, and verifiable, information.
 The network has closely followed the evolution of the taxonomy through published clarifications and the most recently published addendum to the delegated act and the remaining environmental targets